magento-hackathon/cli-plugin-list/README.md

 # Features list
 - Get the list of plugins registered
-- Split overview between global, frontend, adminhtml, webapi_rest, webapi_soap
+- Get a list per area: global, frontend, adminhtml, webapi_rest, webapi_soap
-- Plugin types (before, after, around) and nesting
+- Detect easily in which way a plugin interfere with a method (before, after, around) and nesting

 # Installation

-`composer require ...`
+`composer require --dev magentohackathon/clipluginlist`

+# Usage

+`bin/magento hackathon:plugin:list frontend`

+You can replace `frontend`, `adminhtml`, `webapi_rest`, `webapi_soap`.
+By default, `global` is used.
+In any case, global plugins are always displayed.
+By default, `global` is used.
+In any case, global plugins are always displayed.

 # License